 - The spread and routes of transmission of foodborne pathogens along the farm-to-table continuum;

-- The design and evaluation of physical, chemical, and biological post-harvest mitigation strategies to reduce the risk of pathogen transmission; and
+- Process and product validation of physical, chemical, and biological post-harvest mitigation strategies to reduce the risk of pathogen transmission; and

 - The methodologies to better detect foodborne pathogens in multiple food and animal matrices as well as the phenotypical and genotypical characteristics that allow pathogens to survive, multiple, and even thrive in food processing environments.